What are Microservices and Containers?

 - Adding new features only requires those individual microservice to be updated

 - Network services must be software-defined and run as a fabric for each microservice to connect to

 Applications require a set of services from their infrastructure—load balancing, traffic management, routing, health monitoring, security policies, service and user authentication, and protection against intrusion and DDoS attacks.
 These services are often implemented as discrete appliances.
 Providing an application with these services required logging into each appliance to provision and configure the service.

 This process was possible when managing dozens of monolithic applications, but as these monoliths become modernized into microservices based applications it isn’t practical to provision hundreds or thousands of containers in the same way.
 Observability, scalability, and high availability can no longer be provided by discrete appliances.

 The advent of cloud-native applications and containers created a need for a service mesh to deliver vital application services, such as load balancing.
+The service mesh handles east-west services within the datacenter, with container ingress handling north-south into and out of the datacenter.
 By contrast, trying to place and configure a physical hardware appliance load balancer at each location and every server is overly challenging and expensive.
 And require businesses need to deploy microservices to keep up with application demands and multi-cloud environments.

-A solution to this problem is the service mesh — a new way to deliver service-to-service communication through APIs that cannot be provided by appliances.
+A solution to this problem is Kubernetes ingress — a new way to deliver service-to-service communication through APIs that cannot be provided by appliances.

 An Essential Guide to

 Learn how both modern applications in container clusters as well as traditional applications in on-prem data centers and clouds can benefit from the granular application services made possible by a service mesh – understand what it is, why it matters and how to deploy large container clusters in production.